Catalina Classic Race is a Mental Challenge

 I am an avid runner and usually log a minimum of 35 miles per week over about 4 days.
 I try and do some running crossing training throughout the week on the off days to keep my running legs, lower back, and knees functioning properly as I near the age of 37.
 Getting older isn’t easier on the body for recovering and paddle cross-training is a key element to recovery.
 Running is fairly easy to do in Southern California over 365 days per year and there are very few times that the weather was a factor limiting my training.

-For almost a century waterman have been crossing and racing in the Catalina channel to the mainland.
-Some with success and a many have failed.
+For almost a century watermen have been crossing and racing in the Catalina Channel to the mainland.
+Some have success and many have failed.
 Sharks?
 Nope, the elements!
 Fog, sun, clouds, wind, water temp, air temp, swell, current, boat waves and ships.
 It's a lot to worry about and you don’t have control over anything.
 The ocean is a highly unpredictable beast and virtually impossible to accurately forecast.
 It can be brutal on the mind if you are not prepared for the conditions dealt.

 As a 35 mile per week runner, I don’t carry much muscle mass or body fat to keep my core warm and that is an immediate disadvantage in the sport of paddleboarding.
 Most of the guys and gals in the sport hate running because they usually carry a lot more upper body mass which helps them regulate their core body temperatures.
 Wetsuits can keep your body warm and prevent you from getting hypothermia but they also slow you down and restrict your movement on the board.
 They also can work against you when the sun comes out and cause you to overheat.
 Dehydration then becomes a problem by sweating too much and you can’t drink enough water to stay hydrated.